Satisfactory Academic Progress (SAP)

 The University of Arizona’s academic repeat policy is different from the federal financial aid repeat regulations.
 Academic policies surrounding repeat coursework can be found through the Office of the Registrar, at the Registrar website.

-If you withdraw from a course, those units will be factored into the pace and timeframe calculation.
+If you withdraw from a course, those units will be factored into the pace calculation and will count as attempted, but not completed, in the timeframe calculation.

 The outcomes of these additional courses may impact your SAP status in the following ways: